Who should you hire to remodel your bathroom?

 - A full-service team works together to develop the plan, that way expectations are met with actual results.
 You never have to guess whether the tile guy and the cabinet guy understand how they are working together.

-A full-service kitchen and bath upgrade team can save you time and money in this department by getting things right the first time and handling any minor changes quickly and efficiently with standard procedures to handle any and all contingencies.
+A full-service kitchen and bath upgrade team can save you time and money in this department.
+Getting things right the first time and handling any minor changes quickly and efficiently with standard procedures to handle any contingencies.

 Avoid structural complications

 It’s not always possible to install a kitchen or bath the way you would like due to load-bearing walls and other construction barriers.
 You need a short chain of command between your contact and the person managing structural issues to get quick answers.

 - Architects will know, and over plan every part of the design process, this will be clear when you get their bill.

 - Designers are good and understand many limitations, but if they don’t know who the contractor is from the beginning, getting consults on moving walls, or making adjustments can create costly delays.

 - A full-service team will have someone on call that can answer these questions from the beginning, so that your design will fit your space, every time, with little room for error.

 Avoiding these kinds of mistakes will save time and money.
 Working around an unknown construction barrier can double or triple the price of a project very quickly.
 It’s best to know upfront what options are realistic and what the costs will be to correct any obstructions.